Who are you and why do you collect my data?

 - For the establishment, exercise or defence of legal claims.

-Will my data be
+Will my data be shared?

 We will only share your data with other departments within the University.
 We will never sell your data to other companies or charities.
 However, should you sign up for myCareer your data may then be shared with prospective employers and placement providers when you apply for a position through it.